Electric aircraft: Batteries

 To be feasible for electric aircraft application, it is essential that power storage be improved.
 Energy density is widely recognized to be the bottleneck for zero-emission electric powertrain.
 Another limitation is the discharge rate due to demand-pack energy ratio and sensitive mission segments, as the discharge C-rate for take-off is 4C while it is almost 5C for landing.
 Electric aircraft have additional heat generation and end-of-life needs, requiring novel thermal management strategies, power-fade capabilities and battery pack failure modes.

-As of 2019, the best Li-ion batteries achieved 250–300 Wh/kg, sufficient for a small aircraft, while a regional airliner would have needed a 500 Wh/kg battery pack and an Airbus A320-sized single-aisle would need 2 kWh/kg.
+In 2019, the best Li-ion batteries achieved 250–300 Wh/kg, sufficient for a small aircraft, while a regional airliner would have needed a 500 Wh/kg battery pack and an Airbus A320-sized single-aisle would need 2 kWh/kg.

 Electric power is only suitable for small aircraft while for large passenger aircraft, an improvement of the energy density by a factor 20 compared to li-ion batteries would be required.

 Such batteries can reduce the overall operating costs for some short-range flights.
 For example, the electricity used in the Harbour Air Beavers costs them around $ Canadian per kWh compared to $2.00 per liter for gas, providing of energy with a 44 MJ/kg fuel and a 0.75 density Avgas, $ per chemical kWh or $ per shaft kWh with an efficiency of one third.
 Jet fuel is cheaper and large gas turbine are more efficient, though.
 In 2021, beyond-lithium-ion technologies such as Solid-state battery (lithium-sulfur, LSB) and lithium-air batteries (LAB) have become increasingly promising areas of research for more competitive battery-electric aircraft performance.

 The SAE International AE-7D committee was formed by Electro.Aero in 2018 to standardise electric aircraft charging and energy storage.
 One of the first documents developed was the AS6968 standard for sub-megawatt electric aircraft charging of electric aircraft.
 The AE-7D committee is also developing Aerospace Information Report AIR7357 for megawatt power level charging.
 Some airports have charging stations for electric cars which can also charge aircraft.